 Executive Platinum Loyalty Choice Rewards

-When earning 200,000 Loyalty Points plus completing 30 qualifying segments, Executive Platinum members will be able to select two of the following:
+When earning 200,000 Loyalty Points plus completing 30 qualifying segments, Executive Platinum members are able to select two of the following:

 - Two systemwide upgrades